 The school expects all members of the school community to behave in a way which shows respect to themselves, to others, and to the environment around them.
 Every member of our school community is expected to try their best to follow our Golden Rules and to demonstrate our School Values at all times.
 We encourage every child to make the right choices to meet their full potential as they grow and learn.
 As part of our Catholic Social teaching about Rights and Responsibilities, we teach children that they have the right to learn, be happy and feel safe at school, but that this comes with a personal responsibility to make sure that all children have these same rights.
-If a child's behaviour takes away another person's right to learn, be happy or feel safe at school, action will be taken according to our school behaviour policy.
+If a child's detrimental behaviour takes away another person's right to learn, be happy or feel safe at school, action may be taken according to this suspension and permanent exclusions policy.

-In certain circumstances, school will need to apply this suspension and permanent exclusions policy.
 The whole team works diligently to avoid suspensions and permanent exclusions from our school long before they occur.
-In cases of persistent negative behaviour, careful evaluation of the curriculum on offer, classroom organisation and management, and whole school procedures will take place to eliminate these as contributory factors.
+In cases of persistent detrimental behaviour, careful evaluation of the curriculum on offer, classroom organisation and management, and whole school procedures will take place to eliminate these as contributory factors.